 Another question that we get asked a lot is, “Can I take CBD with painkillers?”
 It seems like a logical question, right?
 Many of the same people who take these painkiller medications would be a prime candidate for CBD use.
-Mixing CBD and painkillers might be common already, but it’s important you understand the risks associated doing this.
+Mixing CBD and painkillers might be common already, but it’s important you understand the risks associated with drug interactions by doing this.

-Let’s take a closer look into taking CBD with painkillers.
+Let’s take a closer look into taking CBD oil with painkillers.

 Similarities Between CBD and Painkillers